Articles

 Google products that offer Data-Driven Attribution allow you to track different channels, determine which online ad is the most and least effective in Google Search, and analyze users’ online journeys in detail.
 Even though Data-Driven Attribution by Google is generally considered as one model, its implementation differs across products.
 To effectively measure data, you need to choose a service that fits your data type.
 Here are the primary focuses of each product:

-- Google Analytics 360 / Google Analytics 4 tracks all user actions, clicks, and displays based on multiple channels and their interrelations in the funnel.
+Google Analytics 360 / Google Analytics 4 tracks all user actions, clicks, and displays based on multiple channels and their interrelations in the funnel.

-- Google Ads tracks ad clicks in Google Search.
+Google Ads tracks ad clicks in Google Search.

-- Search Ads 360 tracks Floodlight activities and paid campaigns.
+Search Ads 360 tracks Floodlight activities and paid campaigns.

 With OWOX BI, you don’t have to select among several services.
-You can get the benefits of Data-Driven Attribution by Google with transparent calculations on top and fewer minimum requirements all in one product.
+You can get all of the benefits of Data-Driven Attribution by Google with transparent calculations on top and fewer minimum requirements all in one product.

 FAQ